.

 • SSI – Synchronous Serial Interface (absolute position serial encoder interface).
 Requires SynqNet node hardware support and FPGA support.
 Please contact MEI for details.

-Secondary Encoder Phase – Determines which direction of motor movement results in incrementing or decrementing encoder counts.
+Secondary Feedback Phase – Determines which direction of motor movement results in incrementing or decrementing encoder counts.
 It is very important to use the correct encoder phasing so that positive voltage will result in increasing counts and vice-versa.

 NOTE